-Not all medication available in Australia is available in other countries.
-Some may even be considered illegal or a controlled substance.
-Even if prescribed by an Australian doctor.
+Not all medicine you take in Australia is available in other countries.
+Some common medicines may even be considered illegal or a controlled substance.
+Commonly restricted drugs include:

-If you intend to take medication, confirm it's legal in your destination.
-Check if any rules or restrictions apply.
-Depending on your medication, you may need to apply for a permit to bring it into your destination.
+If you're taking medication with you, confirm it's legal in your destination or if any rules or restrictions apply.
+Depending on your medication, you may need to apply for a permit to bring it to your destination.

-- Contact the consulate or embassy of your destination country.
+- Contact the consulate or embassy of your destination.
 Ask their advice.

-- If you find out your medication is illegal in your destination, talk to your doctor.
+- Talk to your doctor if your medication is illegal in your destination.
 Ask if there's an alternative they can prescribe.

 Attitudes and beliefs about some illnesses and medication can be negative in other countries.
 This includes attitudes and beliefs about seizures and mental health episodes.